JungleComputing/rmi/README.txt

 the Computer Systems group of the Computer Science department of the Faculty of Sciences at the Vrije Universiteit, Amsterdam, The Netherlands.

-Ibis RMI is built on the Ibis Portability Layer (IPL), which is included in this release.
+Ibis RMI is a re-implementation of Java RMI, built on the Ibis Portability Layer (IPL), which is included in this release.
 Some example Ibis RMI applications are provided in the "examples" directory.

 Ibis RMI is free software.
 See the file "LICENSE.txt" for copying permissions.